 Northern Oklahoma College participates in the federal college work-study program.
 One of the basic conditions of student eligibility for this program is that the student show demonstrated financial need as determined by the FAFSA information.
-He/she must be at least a half-time student and be in good standing.
-A number of student jobs are available.
-Some community service jobs such as tutoring elementary students are available.
-Students who may be eligible are urged to contact the Financial Aid Office.
+The student must be at least a half-time student and be in good standing.
+A number of student jobs are available Students who may be eligible are urged to complete an application in the Office of Student Affairs.
 The Office of Student Affairs is responsible for job placement.